dmccreary/superfences/docs/md-in-html.md

 # Using the MD-in-HTML Markdown Extension

-Here is an elegant problem to the multiple-choice numbering problem.
+Here is an elegant solution to the multiple-choice numbering problem.

 By default, Markdown parser ignores any content within a raw HTML block-level element.
 So when you normally wrap a markdown list in a div for styling, the Markdown parser just skips over all the markdown within the div block.